eloylp/goomerang/README.md

 	if err != nil {
 		log.Fatal(err)
 	}
-	if err := c.Connect(context.Background()); err != nil {
+	if err := c.Connect(context.TODO()); err != nil {
 		log.Fatal(err)
 	}
 	//...
 }
 ```

 That's it ! we just have connected a client and a server !
-But not in a very
+But not in a very useful way.
-useful way.
 Both, client and server have support for handlers.
 See the next sections for more information.

 ## Messages

-Goomerang facilitates the creation of custom protocols in messages.
+Goomerang facilitates the creation of custom message protocols.
 Messages can have 2 parts, `headers` and a `payload`.
 Headers are just
-a key/value map of type string/string.
+a `map[string]string`.
 The payload allows holding any type which accomplishes
 the [proto.Message](https://github.com/protocolbuffers/protobuf-go/blob/v1.28.0/proto/proto.go#L24) interface, so any protocol buffer
 message type.